markgray/TreeViewer/README.md

   report for the person selected.
 Output is an ASCII file, and will probably need to be printed using 10 or 12 pitch."
  - [lifelines_programs.html](https://github.com/markgray/TreeViewer/blob/master/Data/lifelines_programs.html)
-  the list and description of all of the sample lifelines report generating included in the "lifelines" genealogy program.
+  the list and description of all of the sample lifelines report generating programs included in the "lifelines" genealogy program.

 At present the GEDCOM file has not been modified in any way from the version exported from the `GRAY.FTW` data file created by my father.